André-Jacques Garnerin: Jeanne Garnerin

-His student Jeanne Geneviève Labrosse, who later became his wife, was both a balloonist and the first female parachutist.
-Labrosse first flew on 10 November 1798, one of the earliest women to fly in a balloon, and on 12 October 1799, Labrosse was the first woman to parachute, from an altitude of 900 meters.
+His student Jeanne Geneviève Labrosse, who later became his wife, first flew on 10 November 1798, one of the earliest women to fly in a balloon, and on 12 October 1799, she became the first woman to make a parachute descent, from an altitude of 900 meters.

-Elisa Garnerin
+Élisa Garnerin

-His paternal niece Elisa Garnerin, (born 1791), learned to fly balloons at age 15 and made 39 professional parachute descents from 1815 to 1836 in Italy, Spain, Russia, Germany, and France.
+His paternal niece Élisa Garnerin, (born 1791), learned to fly balloons at age 15 and made her first parachute descent in front of the King of Prussia in 1815.
+She made 39 professional parachute descents between 1815 and 1836 in Italy, Spain, Russia, Germany, and France.

 Death

 On 18 August, 1823, at the age of 54, Garnerin was working on the construction of a new balloon.
-While walking around the construction site, he was struck by a falling beam which killed him instantly.
+While walking around the construction site he was struck by a falling beam which killed him instantly.